eclipse/dirigible/modules/database-persistence/README.md

 * Direct mapping from POJO to Tables as well as Views
 * Flat entities only support
 * No caches (L1, L2)
-* No JPQL - it uses **Squle** module for native SQL script generation
+* No JPQL - it uses **SQL** module for native SQL script generation
-* No heavyweight external dependencies - only to the JDBC driver and Squle module
+* No heavyweight external dependencies - only to the JDBC driver and SQL module
 * Enum types support
 * Initializing of the schema (tables, views, sequences, etc.) can be done by itself or can be used an external library e.g. Liquibase
 * Connection have to be provided from outside, hence it is flexible to be established from a container managed DataSource, a custom DataSource or even in standalone mode.